You have a plan to set up an online business and you have a million technology questions to help get things started.

 Take time, understand what they want, and then do what is needed.
 Whether its automation, improving sales and services, or offering variety, set the bar high and your customers will be delighted!

-More than 400,000 businesses have chosen Instamojo as their payments technology partner.
+More than 1,000,000 small businesses have chosen Instamojo to set up business.
 Instamojo helps small businesses go digital in just a few clicks!
-You can automate your payments, sales reports, and more.
+You can automate your payment links, sales reports, and more.
 Get started in under two minutes!